charmed-kubernetes/kubernetes-docs/pages/k8s/operations.md

 ## Next steps

-Now your **CDK** cluster is up and running, here are some suggestions for additional things you may wish to try:
+Now that your **CDK** cluster is up and running, here are some suggestions for additional things you may wish to try:

 - [Adding Storage][storage]